Pelvic Floor Physiotherapy

-Let go of stress and worry and take control of your pelvic floor
+Let go of worry and take control of your pelvic floor

 As specialists in women’s health, we help women rehabilitate their pelvic floor muscles at any stage of life.
 More than 40% of women are living with bladder control problems.
 Pelvic floor care can be necessary before or after childbirth, or during a woman’s lifetime, particularly around menopause.